 Recommended reps – 8-10

-You can go heavy on this but make sure that your lower back doesn’t arch.
-You should not feel too much stress on the lower back during this exercise.
+You can go heavy on this, but ensure your lower back doesn’t arch.
+During this exercise, you should not feel too much stress on the lower back.

 6. One Arm Row